Jason-Rising/dns_proxy/README.md

 ```
 dig +tcp @<your ip address> -p 8053 AAAA google.com
 ```
-Note, `+tcp` indicates we are using TCP to send the query. `AAAA` specifies we want to recieve the IPv6 address.
+Note, `+tcp` indicates we are using TCP to send the query. `AAAA` specifies we want to receive the IPv6 address.

 Use `hostname -I` to find your local IP address in unix environment.

-To terminate application use SIGNINT (e.g. CTRL-C).
+To terminate the application use SIGNINT (e.g. CTRL-C).

 <p align="center">
 <img src="./images/app-demo.gif" alt="Application Demo" width="800">